hunter-college-ossd-spr-2020/project-evaluation/DjangoTeammate#1_evaluation.md

 In most repositories there will be a file named LICENSE or something similar in the root level of the repository.
 This is the one to examine.
 There may be different licenses on specific files, but the project will have a main license.
+* Django doesn't have a main license such as GNU, instead it has it's own personalized license that simply states that their product is for free of use as long as you don't use/make modifications to their product for money-making purposes.
 <br>
 ---